devaru-ai/disaggregated-inference-platform/README.md

 - At 512 context, throughput scales up to 926 tok/s, while KV utilization remains below saturation even at high concurrency, indicating residual batching capacity despite higher per-token memory cost.

 - At 4096 context, KV cache saturates at ~99% by concurrency 32, significantly earlier than Llama-3-8B, reflecting higher memory pressure from larger attention heads.
-Throughput becomes insensitive to additional concurrency, indicating early transition into a memory-bound regime.
+Throughput becomes insensitive to additional concurrency, indicating early transition into a memory-bound state.

 - At 8192 and 16384 context, throughput stabilizes at ~27–29 tok/s regardless of concurrency, indicating full saturation of both KV capacity and memory bandwidth.
 At this scale, a single A100 is structurally insufficient for meaningful throughput, requiring either tensor parallelism or multi-GPU offloading.